Hello, World!

 [10]:

 Finally we are ready to train our model.
-The method mlp.backward takes as input the weights, activations and the gradient of the error.
-It returns the gradient of the loss with respect to both the model weights and the inputs.
-The method mlp.dualize takes in the gradient of the weights and solves for the vector of unit modular norm that maximizes the linearized improvement in loss.
+We will apply the method mlp.dualize to the gradient of the loss to solve for the vector of unit modular norm that maximizes the linearized improvement in loss.

 [12]: